-We are now offering a transport subsidy to disadvantaged NSW Government primary and secondary schools who attend curriculum-based programs at our museums.
+We now offer a transport subsidy to disadvantaged NSW Government primary and secondary schools who attend curriculum-based programs at our museums.

 Temporary closure of Hyde Park Barracks Museum

 The museum will be closed throughout 2019 for a major renewal project and will reopen in early 2020, along with a suite of exciting new education programs for students in Stages 2–6 that will be available from Term 2, 2020.
 For alternative excursion options, please contact our Bookings team and subscribe to our eNews to keep up to date.